 Flexible working may be the only way of you are able to continue working for your employer.
 If you have made a flexible working request and it has been rejected by your employer, we can help you.

 IBB Law is one of the top ranked legal firms for employment law in the South East.
-We are ranked Tier 1 by the highly respected Legal 500 client guide with Marc Jones from our employment team having been recognised by the Legal 500 as a leading individual in the field of employment law.
+We are ranked Tier 1 by the highly respected Legal 500 client guide and Richard Devall, an employment law partner at IBB Law, is ranked as one of the top solicitors in the country by Chambers and Partners.